Revisiting a Key Booking Page

 Navigating a Pivot

-Executive leadership had renewed interest in reviewing the redesigned Bags page because there was a significant delay between final approval of the redesign and the actual launch.
-The executive feedback identified opportunities to incorporate elements from the previous Bags page.
+After a significant delay between final approval and launch, executive leadership reviewed the redesign and identified opportunities to bring back elements from the previous page.

 I collaborated with product to incorporate leadership's feedback with our user research insights to still create an experience that would improve usability.